-Provided a class of shares of CGI is listed on a designated stock exchange in Canada (which currently includes the TSX and LSE) at a particular time, common shares and Class A Preference Shares of the Company will be qualified investments under the Tax Act at that time for trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered education savings plans, tax-free savings accounts and registered disability savings plans (each, a "plan trust").
+Provided the Common Shares are listed on a designated stock exchange in Canada (which currently includes the TSX and the LSE) at a particular time, the Common Shares will be qualified investments under the Tax Act at that time for trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered education savings plans, tax-free savings accounts, first home savings accounts and registered disability savings plans (each, a "plan trust").

-Provided that the holder of a tax-free savings account or registered disability savings plan, the annuitant of a registered retirement savings plan or registered retirement income fund, or the subscriber of a registered education savings plan, as the case may be, (i) deals at arm's length with CGI within the meaning of the Tax Act, and (ii) does not hold a "significant interest" (as defined in the Tax Act) in CGI, the common shares and Class A Preference Shares of the Company will not be a prohibited investment for a trust governed by such tax-free savings account, registered retirement savings plan, registered retirement income fund, registered disability savings plan or registered education savings plan.
-The common shares and Class A Preference Shares of the Company will also not be prohibited investments for a trust governed by a tax free savings account, registered disability savings plan, registered retirement savings plan, registered retirement income fund or registered education savings plan provided that such shares are "excluded property" as defined in subsection 207.01(1) of the Tax Act for such trusts.
-Holders should consult their own tax advisors with respect to whether common shares or Class A Preference Shares of the Company would be a prohibited investment in their particular circumstances.
+Provided that the holder of a tax-free savings account, first home savings account or registered disability savings plan, the annuitant of a registered retirement savings plan or registered retirement income fund, or the subscriber of a registered education savings plan, as the case may be, (i) deals at arm's length with CGI within the meaning of the Tax Act, and (ii) does not have a "significant interest" (as defined for purposes of the prohibited investment rules in the Tax Act) in CGI, the Common Shares will not be a prohibited investment for a trust governed by such tax-free savings account, first home savings account, registered retirement savings plan, registered retirement income fund, registered disability savings plan or registered education savings plan.
+The Common Shares will also not be prohibited investments for a trust governed by a tax-free savings account, first home savings account, registered disability savings plan, registered retirement savings plan, registered retirement income fund or registered education savings plan provided that the Common Shares are "excluded property" as their own tax advisors with respect to whether Common Shares would be a prohibited investment in their particular circumstances.